corrode/corrode.github.io/content/blog/hardening-rust/index.md

     .build()?;
 ```

-The key insight is that **every unbounded resource is a potential DoS vector**.
+Every unbounded resource is a potential DoS vector.
-Explicit limits will turn those catastrophic failures into (annoying but harmless) graceful rejections.
+Explicit limits turn those catastrophic failures into (annoying but harmless) graceful rejections.

 ## Health Checks and Self-Healing

 Ideally, your system should be able to recover from transient failures without human intervention.
-Health checks let load balancers, orchestrators, and monitoring systems know when something is wrong and act accordingly.
+Health checks let load balancers and orchestrators know when something is wrong, so they can react.

 A typical setup has two endpoints, a liveness probe and a readiness probe.
 The liveness probe checks if the process is alive at all, while the readiness probe checks if the process is healthy enough to handle traffic.